jonjamz/blaze-forms/README.md

   * This is *true* if the last attempt to run the form action failed.
 * `{{success}}`
   * This is *true* if the last attempt to run the form action was a success.
-  * Use this to hide elements or otherwise end the form's session.
+  * Use this to hide Elements or otherwise end the form's session.

 #### Highlights

-> A form block's *failed*, *success*, *invalid*, and *loading* states are mutually exclusive.
+> A Form Block's *failed*, *success*, *invalid*, and *loading* states are mutually exclusive.

-> When a form block's *success* state is `true`, setting its *changed* state to `true` will cause both its *success* and *submitted* states to become `false`.
-This makes it possible for users to edit and submit a given form many times in one session--just keep the editable elements accessible in the UI after the first *success* (or provide a button that triggers the *changed* state).
+> When a Form Block's *success* state is `true`, setting its *changed* state to `true` will cause both its *success* and *submitted* states to become `false`.
+This makes it possible for users to edit and submit a given form many times in one session--just keep the editable Elements accessible in the UI after the first *success* (or provide a button that triggers the *changed* state).

-> ReactiveForms elements inside a form block affect the form's validity.
+> ReactiveForms Elements inside a Form Block affect the form's validity.
 They are reactively validated with *SimpleSchema* at the form-level, thanks to a shared schema context.

 Other Forms Packages